 Another highlight of a winter birding trip to New Mexico will be the dusk and dawn flights of thousands of Sandhill Cranes and Snow Geese at Bosque del Apache National Wildlife Refuge.
 It is easy to spend a full day birding around this refuge, studying thousands of ducks, geese and other water birds, as well as many other species wintering here.
 This is one of the truly spectacular nature experiences every birder, and non-birder, should see.

-Group Size: Price is based on a group size of 8 participants.
+Group Size: Price is based on a group size of 7 or 8 participants.

 January 29 to February 3

 In addition to these two great destinations, there are plenty of other places to find a wide assortment of highly sought-after birds.
 Birds of forests, fields and wetlands will keep you entertained as you explore this great area of the country.